 5. In the beginning, cast members earned only $750 per week!
 Most of the musical acts featured on SNL are paid virtually nothing for their performances.
 The free advertisement is worth its weight in gold!

-6. Plenty of now-famous people were rejected by SNL, including Stephen Colbert, who now hosts the Late Show (Learn how to get tickets to this live show)
+6. Plenty of now-famous people were rejected by SNL, including Stephen Colbert, who now hosts the Late Show.
+Learn how to get tickets to a live taping of the show.

 7. Comedian George Carlin hosted the first episode of Saturday Night Live on October 11, 1975.
 His next host appearance wasn't until nearly nine years later on November 10, 1984.

 8. Andy Kaufman made nine guest appearances during the early years of SNL including one on the show's first episode.